 Scope note: This property identifies something that is depicted by an instance of E24 Physical Man-Made Thing.
 Depicting is meant in the sense that an E24 Physical Man-Made Thing intentionally shows, through its optical qualities or form, a representation of the entity depicted.
 Photographs are by default regarded as being intentional in this sense.
 Anything that is designed to change the properties of the depiction, such as an e-book reader, is specifically excluded.
 The property does not pertain to inscriptions or any other information encoding.

-This property is a shortcut of the more fully developed path from E24 Physical Man-Made Thing through P65 shows visual item (is shown by), E36 Visual Item, P138 represents (has representation) to E1CRM Entity.
-P62.1 mode of depiction allows the nature of the depiction to be refined.
+This property is a shortcut of the more fully developed path from E24 Physical Man-Made Thing through P65 shows visual item, E36 Visual Item, P138 represents, E1CRM Entity.
+P138.1 mode of representation “depiction” allows the nature of the depiction to be refined.

 Examples: